 Homemade English Muffins – A delicious breakfast classic that is so easy to make!
 These english muffins are perfect topped with butter and jam!

 English muffins are seriously the best!
 I was pretty surprised how easy it is to make english muffins right at home!
 Homemade english muffins make take quite a while overall to make if you include all of the time they have to rise but trust me, it is so worth it!
-My absolute favorite topping for english muffins is raspberry jam, nothing can beat a perfectly toasted english muffin with nice brown edges with jam filling in all of the nooks and crannies!
+My absolute favorite topping for english muffins is strawberry jam, nothing can beat a perfectly toasted english muffin with nice brown edges with jam filling in all of the nooks and crannies!

 Using english muffin rings helps them keep that nice round shape but they are completely optional.
 The dough is firm enough that they are able to keep their shape pretty well without them, some just might be a little lopsided which is fine.
 What is important is they taste great!